LiSeCo: Linear Semantic Control for Language Generation: Optimal Controller for Language Generation

 \subsubsection{Optimal Controller Computation}

-Optimization problem \ref{eqn:global_control} is a standard problem in the optimal control literature \citep{kirk2004optimal}.
-By Bellman's Optimality Principle, the standard approach to solving problem \ref{eqn:global_control} is dynamic programming (DP) \citep{kirk2004optimal}: the optimal solution is computed for the last layer $T$, then via backward induction for $T-1,\dots,1$.
+Optimization problem \ref{eqn:global_control} is a standard problem in the optimal control literature, where by Bellman's Optimality Principle, the standard approach to solving it is dynamic programming \citep{kirk2004optimal}.
+That is, the optimal solution is computed for the last layer $T$, then via backward induction for $T-1,\dots,1$.
 But, layer dynamics \ref{eqn:constr_layer} are highly non-convex, and solutions incomputable in closed form, hence their optimality is not guaranteed.
-Further, DP requires backpropagating gradients at each text generation's forward pass, adding significant inference latency.
+Further, dynamic programming requires gradient backpropagation at each LLM forward pass, adding significant inference latency.

 To overcome these limitations, we relax problem \ref{eqn:global_control}.
 No longer searching for a globally optimal solution across layers, we now search for locally optimal solutions at each layer.
 Now, Eqs.~\ref{eqn:constr_layer} and \ref{eqn:constr_init} cease to play a role, as each layer is optimized for separately.
-Then, problem \ref{eqn:global_control} is relaxed into:
+Then, problem \ref{eqn:global_control} is relaxed such that {at each controlled layer $t \in\mathcal T$, the intervention $\theta_t$ is defined as the solution to the following optimization problem:}

-for each layer $t \in\mathcal T$.
 The sequence of $\theta_t$ that solve problem \ref{eqn:relaxed_control_continuous_range} may not optimize the original formulation \ref{eqn:global_control}.
-However, one is not anyway guaranteed to find global optima anyway due to the high nonconvexity of layer computations.
+However, one is not anyway guaranteed to find global optima due to the high nonconvexity of layer computations.
 Furthermore, optimality is not essential as the cost aims only to preserve similarity with the original model.
 Meanwhile, the guarantee to avoid unsafe region $\mathcal X_t$ is still enforced via Eq.~\ref{eqn:constr_probe_relx_range}.

 A key advantage of relaxed formulation \ref{eqn:relaxed_control_continuous_range} is that it is solvable in closed-form, per-layer, with minimal computational overhead.
 The following theorem states the analytical solution for optimal $\theta_t$.